If you are new to New York City, learn more about enrollment into NYC public schools

 New York City’s nearly 200 charter schools give families additional public school options.
 Read the Charter School Directory to learn more about the charter schools in all five boroughs and how to apply.

 Students with disabilities may apply to all schools and/or programs listed in their school district’s Middle School Directory, subject to the same admissions requirements as their general education peers.
-They may also take the Otis-Lennon School Ability Test (OLSAT) in eligible districts and apply for all Screened and Audition programs.
+This includes all screened programs.

 Students with an Individual Education Plan (IEP) that recommends a specialized District 75 program are not required to participate in the middle school admissions process if they wish to remain in a District 75 program.
 These students will learn their school placements in May or June.
 Read more about special education in NYC public schools.